XiongPengNUS/rsome/docs/_site/get_start.md

 The lower two layers of RSOME modules provide modeling tools for deterministic linear and second-order cone (SOC) programs, which are the cornerstone for building the upper-level robust and distributionally robust optimization modules.
 In RSOME, all robust counterparts of upper-level robust and distributionally robust models are formulated into the lower-level deterministic problems before being sent to solvers.

 A higher layer of RSOME module could address a more general class of problems compared with lower-layer ones.
 The top layer `dro` module for distributionally robust optimization, associated with the event-wise ambiguity sets proposed in [Chen et al.  (2020)](#ref1), is the most general framework among all.
-For example, robust optimization problems can be treated as special cases of a distributionally robust optimization problem where the ambiguity set, specifying only the support information, reduces to an uncertainty set; while deterministic problems are special cases of a robust optimization problem whose uncertainty set reduces to a known singleton.
+For example, classic robust optimization problems can be treated as special cases of a distributionally robust optimization problem where the ambiguity set, specifying only the support information, reduces to an uncertainty set; while deterministic problems are special cases of a robust optimization problem whose uncertainty set reduces to a known singleton.
 The `ro` module, although less general, provides tailored modeling tools specifically for robust optimization problems, thus it models uncertainty sets and formulates the worst-case objective function and robust constraints in a more concise and intuitive manner.

-The syntax rules of `lp`, `socp`, and `ro` are very similar, so we would focus on `ro` as a more general modeling environment for all robust and deterministic optimization problems.
-The `dro` is specially designed for distributionally robust optimization problems, with the worst-case expectations to be considered in the objective function or constraints.
-It will be introduced separately.
+Though each layer of RSOME modules are targeting different types of optimization problems, they follow consistent syntax in defining variables, objective functions, and constraints.
+In this section, we will use the `ro` module as a general modeling environment for deterministic problems, and cases of robust optimization problems will be discussed in [RSOME for robust optimization](ro_rsome).
+The `dro` module is specially designed for distributionally robust optimization problems, and it is different from `ro` in specifying recourse adaptations and uncertainty/ambiguity sets.
+It will be introduced separately in [RSOME for distributionall robust optimization](dro_rsome).

 ## Introduction to the `rsome.ro` environment <a name="section1.2"></a>

 ### Models

-In RSOME, all optimization models are specified based on a <code>Model</code> type object.
-Such an object is created by the constructor <code>Model()</code> imported from the <code>rsome.ro</code> modeling environment.
+In RSOME, all optimization models are specified based on a `Model` type object.
+Such an object is created by the constructor `Model()` imported from the `rsome.ro` modeling environment.

 ```python